 If you’ve refused to submit to a chemical test, your license will be automatically revoked for one year.
 Sometimes, there are legitimate reasons why you could not submit to such a test, and you must request a hearing within a very short time frame to preserve this ‘appeal’.

 If you have a probation officer, they will likely be in contact regarding your new charges to arrange a probation violation hearing.
 Some wait until the new charges are resolved, but this is not always the case.
 It is important to contact us as soon as possible to discuss your options and to minimize the impact on your record and finances.
-First Offense In North Carolina, the state’s DMV is very strict when it comes to all DWI charges, regardless whether it is for a 1st offense arrest or not.
+First Offense In North Carolina, the state’s DMV is very strict when it comes to all DWI charges, regardless whether it is for a first offense arrest or not.
 They can and will suspend a person’s driver’s license unless the driver can successfully win the case at the DMV license revocation hearing.
 The length of time for how long a license suspension will be for with a first offense DWI case, will be determined by a number of factors and information within the driver’s arrest details and police report.

 Three of the most important facts that determine how long a license will get suspended for a DWI include:

-Yes, there are always opportunities to fight the case in court, and take it all the way to trial, if necessary.
 We can challenge the reason the police pulled you over in the first place, challenge the validity of the so-called field sobriety tests.
 We can also challenge the science or the breath test machine, or question that is was used property according to police training, and make sure it’s maintenance records are current.